Our Sacred Sea

 Tokitae is an ambassador of the Salish Sea, and of our efforts to revitalize this sacred sea.
 By tradition and by treaty, Lummi is a rightful protector of this place and the life of this place.
 Our effort is about more than a single blackfish, more than a single blackfish family.
 It’s about healing in different ways.
 On a practical level, our work includes restoring salmon runs and the Salish Sea so that all of us, as well as Tokitae and her kin, can live in an abundant and vibrant ecosystem.
 We are committed to protecting the lifeways and culture of Lummi, and honoring the larger ecosystem of which we’re all a part.
 Lummi Nation’s Salish Sea Manifesto affirms the Cultural Significance of this place, and calls for its recognition as a cradle of life and civilization that needs to preserved for the peoples who call it home, and for all peoples who call this earth home.

-Some of our valued allies in our effort to bring Lolita/Tokitae home include other Tribes, the Orca Network, the Sierra Club, the Center for Whale Research, Stand.earth, Pyramid Communications, Zakarin-Martinez PR, non-profit organizations, governmental agencies, philanthropists and concerned citizens.
 Please join us!
-Your tax-deductible donations will directly fund a comprehensive plan for Tokitae’s transport, rehabilitation, and safe home back in her natal waters.
+Some of our valued allies include other Tribes, the Orca Network, the Sierra Club, the Center for Whale Research, Stand.earth, Pyramid Communications, Zakarin-Martinez PR, non-profit organizations, governmental agencies, philanthropists and concerned citizens.
+Your tax-deductible donations will directly fund our efforts to repatriate Tokitae, advocate for our qwe 'lhol mechen, replenish salmon runs, and defend the sanctity of the Salish Sea.
 Your love will help spread our message.
 Hy’shqe!